 Up to 30th June 2020, you could not be doing any work whatsoever for your employer.
 There was nothing to stop you from doing paid work for other people though.

-From 1st July 2020, however, you can do part-time work for your employer, for which they should pay you 100% pro-rata of your wage/salary.
-The furlough money they get for you from government is to be reduced accordingly.
+From 1st July 2020, ‘flexible furlough’ was introduced.
+Under this development, you can do part-time work for your employer, for which they should pay you 100% pro-rata of your wage/salary.
+The furlough money they get for you from government is reduced accordingly.

 What was my employer supposed to do before they could access this money?

 Your employer should have got your agreement if they couldn’t or didn’t want to pay you until they could access the furlough money.
 You could have insisted on payment as usual during this time.
 If you did insist, and they didn’t pay, then they would be in breach of contract and you could claim against them in the employment tribunal.